SpudGunMan/meshing-around/README.md

 file_handler.setLevel(logging.INFO) # DEBUG used by default for system logs to disk example here shows INFO
 ```

-The Scheduler is enabled in the [settings.py](modules/settings.py) by setting `scheduler_enabled = True` the actions and setings are via code only at this time. see [mesh_bot.py](mesh_bot.py) around line [425](https://github.com/SpudGunMan/meshing-around/blob/22983133ee4db3df34f66699f565e506de296197/mesh_bot.py#L425-L435) to edit schedual its most flexable to edit raw code right now.
+The Scheduler is enabled in the [settings.py](modules/settings.py) by setting `scheduler_enabled = True` the actions and settings are via code only at this time. see [mesh_bot.py](mesh_bot.py) around line [425](https://github.com/SpudGunMan/meshing-around/blob/22983133ee4db3df34f66699f565e506de296197/mesh_bot.py#L425-L435) to edit schedule its most flexible to edit raw code right now.
 See https://schedule.readthedocs.io/en/stable/ for more.

 ```
 # Send WX every Morning at 08:00 using handle_wxc function to channel 2 on device 1